 You may see “For Sale” signs popping up all over your neighborhood, or you may even be thinking of selling your home.
 When looking to sell their homes, many homeowners think about doing some improvements to make the most out of the sale.
-Do wide plank hardwood floors increase the resale value of a home?
+A popular question we get is whether wide plank hardwood floors increase the resale value of a home.

 While some home improvements won’t actually increase the resale value of your home, there are others that will almost certainly do so––one of which is wide plank hardwood floors.